tkw1536/TIPSY/docs/inspector.md

 <!-- spellchecker:words upreme nspector athbuilder aaaaaahs -->
 **T**om's **I**nspector for **P**athbuilder**s** **Y**aaaaaahs!, or TIPSY for short, is a tool adjacent to WissKI.
-Its' goal is to inspect and visualize pathbuilders[^2].
+Its' goal is to inspect and visualize pathbuilders.
 It was built in 2024 by Tom Wiesing to improve on the WissKI interface.

 This document is meant to provide generic information about the functionality of the TIPSY tool.
 It assumes basic knowledge about pathbuilders and the WissKI software.
-For a more thorough introduction to to those topics please refer to the WissKI Documentation at [^3].
+For a more thorough introduction to to those topics please refer to the WissKI Documentation at [^2].

 ## Legal Notices